cristiancrazy/cristiancrazy/README.md

 <!-- Main projects informations here -->
 ### WIP/Featured Projects

+- [🔭] Actually working on a web-based catalogue system, based on the older Bookshelf project.
 - [🔭] [BookShelf](https://bookshelf.rootlet.it) - simply book catalogue system realized for local libraries which need it.
 This project is distributed under MIT License.